-Ideally, void openings should be a minimum of 1m long and open from existing ground levels to at least to the 1% annual probability (1 in 100-year) plus climate change flood level.
+Ideally, void openings should be a minimum of 1m long and open from existing ground levels to at least the 1% annual probability (1 in 100-year) plus climate change flood level.
+By setting finished floor levels at 300mm above the design flood level, there is usually enough space provision for voids below.
 There should be a minimum of 1m of open void length per 5m length of wall.
 Void openings should be provided along all external walls of the proposed extension.
 If security is an issue, 10mm diameter vertical bars set at 100mm centres can be incorporated into the void openings.